Sexual Harassment

 Sexual Harassment Lawyers

-Sexual harassment is a crime regulated by article 184 of the Penal Code and the protected legal assets are, firstly, the sexual freedom of the victim, and secondly, the individual freedom in the victim’s environment.
+Sexual harassment is a crime regulated by Article 184 of the Penal Code, and the protected legal assets are, firstly, the sexual freedom of the victim and, secondly, the individual freedom in the victim’s environment.

 Conduct Constituting the Crime of Harassment